mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 ### `thread_stack_size`

-The `thread_stack_size` configuration parameter has been deprecated.
+The `thread_stack_size` configuration parameter is ignored and has been deprecated.
 If you need to explicitly set the stack size, do so using `ulimit -s` before starting MaxScale.

 ## Dropped Features